Ayfri/Kore/website/src/jsMain/resources/markdown/doc/helpers/Helpers.md

 ## Install this module

-Add the `helpers` artifact when you want renderer, math, raycast, delegate, or particle utilities on top of Kore.
+Add the `helpers` artifact when you want renderer, display, inventory, mannequin, math, raycast, scheduler, delegate, or particle utilities on top of Kore.

 ```kotlin
 dependencies {